 Following the three-block project, in partnership with the Seneca Real Estate Group, PSG developed a 900,000-square-foot headquarters office tower for Washington Mutual and a 300,000-square-foot expansion for the Seattle Art Museum (SAM).
 The office and garage portion, now called Russell Investments Center, opened in spring 2006.
 The SAM expansion opened in spring 2007.

 PSG’s next development project was Via6, a 654-unit apartment project at Sixth and Lenora in downtown Seattle.
 Via6 is designed to become a vertical community rather than just a place to live.

-Currently, PSG is managing development of the Addition (called Summit) to the Seattle Convention Center.
-Summit will double the capacity of the Convention Center, enabling it to capture the significant business it historically has turned away.
-Summit will open for business in 2023.
+Currently, PSG is completing development of the Addition (called Summit) to the Seattle Convention Center.
+Summit doubles the capacity of the Convention Center, enabling it to capture the significant business it historically has turned away.
+Summit is now open for business.

 In addition to its development and property management efforts, PSG principals and managers take active roles in the community.
 PSG also is highly engaged with the Downtown Seattle Association, promoting the economic health of downtown Seattle and helping formulate policy on density, transportation, and other issues.